Table of contents: Removal ↓ Installation ↓

 5.7.
 Remove the left fairing (see arrow) additional radiator

-8. Disconnect the lower hose from the radiator by removing the fastening clip (see arrow in illustration).
+8. Disconnect the lower hose from the radiator by removing the mounting clamp (see arrow in illustration).

 5.8.
-Disconnect the lower hose from the radiator by removing the fastening clip (see arrow)
+Disconnect the lower hose from the radiator by removing the mounting clamp (see arrow)

 9. Cars with automatic transmission.
 Clean the corresponding bolts before unscrewing (see arrow in illustration) and disconnect the transmission fluid lines from the radiator.